iLeandro/NtSpeedStatusBar-tweak/README.md

 # NtSpeedStatusBar-tweak
-This tweak shows the network speed on the status bar
+This tweak WILL show the network speed on the status bar (upload speed not included)

 Original: https://github.com/julioverne/NtSpeed